panique/huge/README.md

 remember me / stay logged in cookies, "remember me" supports parallel login from multiple devices, login with email, i18n/internationalization, mail sending via PHPMailer (SMTP or PHP's mail() function/linux sendmail).

+## What's new ?

+- professional file/folder structure
+- Composer
+- Facebook login/registration
+- mostly implemented the "always return something" rule, with default return
+- if/else nesting as flat as possible
+- implemented dependency injected database connection (we open just one connection, use it for all models)
+- multiple models allowed per controller
+- everything is "as manual as possible"
+- massive refactoring

 ## Live Demo (TODO)

 See a [live demonstration of the 1.0 version of this script](http://php-login.net/demo4.html) or [see the server's phpinfo()](http://109.75.177.79:80/).